Atrophius/atrophius.github.io/_drafts/junior-developer-value.md

 Summary:

-Junior Developers are good for companies because they help strengthen the organizational and development processes to account for the inherent weaknesses from their inexperience.
+Junior Developers are good for companies because they help strengthen organizational and development processes to account for the inherent weaknesses from developer inexperience.
 Junior Developers force companies to:

-- Build and maintain good documentation so newer developers can acclimate
+- Build and maintain good documentation so newer developers can acclimate more easily
-- Build and maintain good software development processes that allow Jr Devs to thrive
+- Build and maintain good software development processes that allow all Devs, Juniors included, to thrive and be productive
 - Put in place a culture and value of mentoring and training to help Developers advance their careers